 According to Article 178(1)(b) of the CRR, for certain segments the past-due period may be extended by the competent authorities from 90 days to 180 days.
-However, the option to recognise defaults only after 180 days past due for some portfolios has been disregarded in the Regulation (EU) 2016/445 of the ECB37 which became effective in October 2016.
-Article 4 of the Regulation requires a uniform application of the 90-day period.
+However, the option to recognise defaults only after 180 days past due for some portfolios has been disregarded, as in the Regulation (EU) 2016/445 requires the 90-day threshold to be set; of the ECB which became effective in October 2016.
+Article 4 of the Regulation EU-2016/445-requires a uniform application of the 90-day period, which will become effective by October 2016.